[Exclusive] Belarus 'trained Afghan and Iraqi veterans' for EU border attacks

 Russia's role

-Meanwhile, Latushka's mention of Russia's GRU officers at the Belarus training camp came amid Polish accusations the Kremlin had masterminded the border skirmish.
+Meanwhile, Latushka's mention of Russia's GRU officers at the Belarus training camp came amid Polish accusations the Kremlin had masterminded the border crisis.

 "Lukashenko is the contractor, but he has his principal, who is [Russian] president [Vladimir] Putin," Polish prime minister Mateusz Morawiecki told the Polish parliament on Tuesday.